data-science-made-easy/macro-monitor/README.md

 ## Details on figure-definition.xlsx
 The xlsx has two tabs: settings, figures.

-### Settings
-The 'settings' tab configures variables that apply to the many lines in 'figures' tab.
-[TODO]
+The **'settings' tab** configures variables that apply to the many rows in 'figures' tab.
+These variables enable you to conveniently update / improve the monitor and its figures.

-### Figures
-The 'figures' tab holds three categories of parameters: *Report*, *Data / Processing*, *Plot*.

-#### Report
-Lines in the figures tab that share the same settings for *report parameters* (section, subsection, tab) will show up in one single figure in the report.
-The file name of each figure on disk will be a polished combination of the report parameters (roughly speaking: *section*-*subsection*-*tab*.png).
+The **'figures' tab** holds three categories of parameters: **report**, **data / processing settings **, and **plot settings**.
+Each row in the 'figures' tab refers to one single time series.
+Rows in the 'figures' tab that share the same settings for *report parameters* (section, subsection, tab) will show up in one single figure in the report.
+One figure hence may show multiple time series.

-Leave these parameters empty if you do want to create the figure but don't want it in the report.

-#### Data / Processing
-Parameters in this category define the source of the data and its preprocessing settings.
-Please beware that data of a given figure may originate from different sources of data.

-## Result of a single run
-Running the monitor (see above how to do so) yields the following results.
+Examples of **data / processing settings**:

+- In which file the series is located
+- On which sheet of that file the series is located
+- The name of the series in the source file
+- The name the series should have in the monitor
-- in the subdirectory 'preprocessed': one xlsx file with one sheet of data per invidivual figure.
+- The frequency of the series in the source sheet
+- The frequency at which the series should be displayed in the monitor (the software converts the data accordingly)
+- (Optional) The base year to which the series should be indexed
+  _Note: if the series has multiple values for the chosen base year, the average of those values is used._
+- (Optional) If you want “cumulative composition” or “cumulative growth,” specify a base year to normalize the values of the time series
+  _Note: if the series has multiple values for the chosen base year, only the first value is used._
+- Whether a difference with a previous period should be calculated (and if so, how many time steps back)
+- Whether that difference should be shown as a percentage
+- Whether seasonal adjustment should be applied (it's as easy as placing a 'y' in the respective column)

+Examples of **plot settings**:

+- Titles: figure, left y-axis, right y-axis, x-axis
-- to do...
+- Footnote
+- Legend (yes/no), number of series per column, …
+- Display style per series (line, dashed, bar, …)
+- Whether scaling should be applied
+- Axis range (e.g., use ${last_20_years} so you don’t have to manually update the values as time progresses)